nevilparmar11/WCF-ChatApplication/README.md

 It supports 2 modes: <br>
 **1. Broadcast Mode**
+**2. One-One Chat Mode**
-- Users in a network can broadcast their msgs among themselves.
+- Users in a network can broadcast their msgs among themselves or can chat in one-one mode.
 - Uses TCP Dual binding protocol.
+- Implemented using WCF Callback mechanism
 - Implemented using WCF duplex service, where users send their msg to the server , and server, in turn, forwards their messages to all the users in a network using Client Callback

-**2. One-One Chat Mode**
-- Implemented using WCF Callback mechanism
+-

-**NOTE:** All of these modes work in real-time updates.
+**EXTRA:** All of these modes work in real-time updates.

 ## Implementation Details:
 The project solution contains 3 projects. <br>